cv256/CVJoy/README.md

 Connect the computer (this project needs just 1 computer) to the Arduino using a usb cable.
 The computar will recognise your arduino as a serial port, tipically COM3.

-Download and install the arduino driver/software you can find here.
+Download and install the arduino IDE Software you can find here: https://www.arduino.cc/en/Main/Software

-Use it to open my file ???
-And then save it into the arduino.
+Use it to Open my file https://github.com/cv256/CVJoy/blob/master/sketch_CVJoy/sketch_CVJoy.ino and then Upload it (save it) into the arduino.
 This file is the software (written in the arduino's specific language) that the arduino will allways be running, even if it is not connected to any computer.

 This is one of the screens of the software I'm doing.
 On the top half you can «review» the buttons, leds, pitch, roll, steering wheel, shift.